zrcjessica/ensemble_distillation/docs/DeepSTARR_ensemble_distillation_protocol.md

 # 4. Train distilled models
 - trained on all training data
-- trained on subsets of training data (matching same subsampled seqs used to train downsampled ensembles)
+- trained on subsets of training data, specifically using the same samples in the subsets used to train the downsampled ensembles... the random seed set in line 15 of `utils.py` *should* account for this.

 Requires output of step 2 (`ensemble_avg_y_train.npy`).